KTH-dESA/PopCluster/README.md

 #### Additional resources needed in order to run the plugins
 In order to run the clustering plugins three datasets are needed.

-1. A population dataset.
+	**1**.
+A population dataset.
 The population dataset has to be in the form of a raster.
 This raster will set the base of 	the clusters.
-It is recommended that you use the High Resolution Settlement Layer (available [here](https://data.humdata.org/organization/facebook)).
+It is recommended that you use the High Resolution Settlement Layer (available [here]	(https://data.humdata.org/organization/facebook)).
 If you area of interest is not available in High Resolution Settlement Layer 	database use the Global Human Settlement Layer instead (available [here](https://ghsl.jrc.ec.europa.eu/))

+**2.**  Administrative boundaries

 #### How to run the plugins